TylerYep/torchinfo/README.md

   - Run `pre-commit install`.
   - To use auto-formatting tools, use `pre-commit run -a`.
   - To run unit tests, run `pytest`.
+  - To update the expected output files, run `pytest --overwrite .`.

 # References